 Budget airlines play games with carry-on bags to make it pretty hard to meet the requirements.
 Easy Jet and Ryanair weigh and measure every bag.
 When I’ve been slightly over weight on these airlines, I’ve just headed to the bathroom and put on as many pieces of clothing as I could until the weight met the restriction.

-The bottom line is this, when you choose your bag, check the rules on each airline you plan to travel with and pack with the tightest restriction in mind.
+The bottom line is this, before choosing a bag, check the rules on each airline you plan to travel with and pack with the tightest restriction in mind.
 It’s actually a good thing.
 It keeps you committed to packing light.

 Backpack or Rolling Bag?

 Without hesitation, I highly recommend a backpack for travel.
 Backpacks keep you light on your feet, which comes in very handy when you are trying to catch trains or planes.
 They are much easier to carry up steep stairs.
 They tend to fit into airline carry-on standards better because there’s no handle or wheels.
-They don’t topple over when waking on cobblestone streets.
+No problem with toppling over when waking on cobblestone streets.
 They help you travel like a stealthy ninja rather than an obnoxious tourist with a clacking bag rolling behind them.
 And most importantly, they weigh much less from the beginning.
 The frame of a wheeled bag is heavy, no matter who made it.
 A backpack will always be the packing light choice.

 I realize many people can’t carry a backpack.
 If you do choose a rolling bag, be very careful.
 It’s so easy to over pack a rolling bag.
 Since it rolls, the weight may not seem to matter, but it does.
 You still have to be able to lift it over your head in the plane, carry it up stairs, and right it when it falls over.
 The airline weight restrictions are the same whether it’s a backpack or roller, so you’ll likely be able to bring more in a backpack.